Glatzli/model_comparison_codes/README.md

 - PCGP calc for Arome & ICON: works now
 	Resolution of DEM & models not equal!
  	DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)
-  	-> should use DEM with same resolution as models: first complete model transformation/interpolation...
+  	-> should use DEM with same resolution as models
+  		=> smoothed DEM with xarray coarsen, took mean of every 3rd point.
   	-> factor 2 is not that bad!
   	just smooth DEM to have nearly same resolution, should be sufficient.

  	- for PCGP LU dataset I would need (see latex):
     		Slope angle (β): The steepness of the terrain.